The behalf of the Board of Directors of Mangalore Refi nery and

 The additional information required to be disclosed pursuant to Section

-(Disclosure of Particulars in the Report of Directors) Rules,
+(Disclosure of Particulars in the Report of Board of Directors) Rules,

 1988 with respect to conservation of energy, technology absorption and

 particulars of employees under Section 217(2A) of the Companies Act,

-Your company has a RTI manual posted in the website www.mrpl.co.in.
+Your Company have a RTI manual posted in the website www.mrpl.co.in.

-- During the year 2011-12, your company continued to enjoy cordial and
+- During the year 2012-13, your Company continued to enjoy cordial and

-harmonious relations with the collectives and as evidence to the same not a single man-hour was lost on account of any industrial
+harmonious relations with the collectives and as evidence to the same,

+not a single man-hour was lost on account of industrial disturbance.

-- Your company has recruited 168 employees including 13 women
+- Your Company have recruited 160 employees including 24 women

-whereas 903 are from Non-Management cadre.
-The number of employees belonging
+were from Non-Management cadre.
+The total number of employees belonging

-to SC/ST categories are 129 and Physically Challenged are 5.
+to SC/ST categories was 150 and Physically Challenged 5.

 man-days per employee.
 This includes functional, developmental and